 These should include:

-d.
-Fourthly, an application field or a definition of the “licensed product” and/or licensed process” is needed.
+- Fourthly, an application field or a definition of the “licensed product” and/or licensed process” is needed.
 Will the licensee be limited in terms of the types of products or processes that it can use the IP in relation to?
-Generally the answer is ‘yes’ because patent claims, by their very nature, are written to maximize broadness in the context of the existing prior art.
+Generally the answer is ‘yes’ because patent claims, by their very nature, are written to maximise broadness in the context of the existing prior art.

-e.
-Fifthly, you need to define the actual IP being licensed – for example granted patents, patent applications, registered designs, registered trademarks, common law trademarks, documented knowhow and undocumented knowhow.
+- Fifthly, you need to define the actual IP being licensed – for example granted patents, patent applications, registered designs, registered trade marks, common law trade marks, documented knowhow and undocumented knowhow.
 Remember that any knowhow to be licensed should ideally be properly documented, and listed in summary bullet point form at the very least if this is not possible.

-f.
-And lastly, are sublicensing rights and/or “have made” rights going to be granted.
+- And lastly, are sub-licensing rights and/or “have made” rights going to be granted.
 The question here is whether the licensee will have the right to licence others?
 If so, under what terms?
 Can the licensee subcontract the manufacture of the licensed product or of the product?

 You can see here that it is very important to think of the rights granted in terms of a matrix of these parameters.